FanosResearch/OpenDRAM/README.md

 ## License

 This HDL design is licensed under the SolderPad Hardware License, Version 0.51.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE.md](LICENSE.md) file for details.